 A few weeks later, in a whispered voice, so as not to alarm anyone else, I told my Gram the story in great detail.
-She listened intently, putting her arm around me and lightly scratched my back--a universal expression of love for the children in her life.
-I looked up to see her expression when I suggested that maybe the voice, I heard was God.
+She listened intently, putting her arm around me and lightly scratched my back–a universal expression of love for the children in her life.
+I looked up to see her face when I suggested that maybe God has spoken to me.
 She smiled, squeezed my shoulders and said, “Sure!
 Why not?”
-Gram said she understood that I did not feel alright, that after something like that I would never be the same again.
-Then she suggested the possibility that because of that experience I would be even better than before.
+Gram said she understood that after something like that I would never be the same again, and that maybe I would be even better than before.
 Then she told me a story about how the road of life is not a straight line, but more like a spiral, and the twisty parts are both the hardest and the most important.

-It was years later when I realized that my underwater ‘dream’ was actually a brush with death.
-I did not understand Gram’s words about a spiral path until decades later while working with a therapist who was well-studied in the ways of the Lakota people.
-She integrated indigenous wisdom and rituals into her counseling practice.
-Echoing Gram’s explanation and situating my near-death experience within a framework of indigenous teachings, Alex described life as a spiral path wherein we return again and again to experiences that build upon each other to help us learn fundamental lessons.
+Many years later I realized my underwater ‘dream’ was actually a brush with death.
+And decades later, Gram’s words were echoed by a therapist who integrated indigenous wisdom and rituals into her counseling practice.
+Situating my near-death experience within a framework of indigenous teachings, the therapist described life as a spiral path wherein we return again and again to experiences that build upon each other to help us learn fundamental lessons.
 What was the lesson, I wondered?
-“You're here.” she said, “to know yourself better.”
+“You’re here.” she said, “to know yourself better.”

-As Gram suggested, perhaps I am better for having glimpsed death.
-From the experience, I gained certainty that the doorway to the next place, wherever that may be, is bathed in a light so warm and inviting that one may willingly, even eagerly, merge with it.
-The experience ignited an insatiable desire to connect with and understand the unseen energetic presence that held me in those moments between worlds.
+From my near-death experience I gained a sense of certainty that the doorway to the next place, wherever that may be, is bathed in a light so warm and inviting that one may willingly, even eagerly, merge with it.